 Each dumbbell can be adjusted from 2 to 22kg (5 to 50lbs) in 2.5lb increments, giving you a massive 20 weight range to work with.
 It’s also incredibly simple to adjust, using a pin system similar to what you’d find on most gym machines, and the weight just lifts off from the base, making it incredibly simple to change and use.

-The plates are plastic coated, so they move smoothly across each other, and they’re less likely to damage anything if dropped, and the each weight takes up just over a half a square foot of floor space.
+The plates are plastic coated, so they move smoothly across each other, and they’re less likely to damage anything if dropped, and each weight takes up just over half a square foot of floor space.
 They’re ridiculously small!

 Overall, these are a fantastic pair of dumbbells that are simple to use, with a lot to offer, but you do pay a premium for it.

 - Good range of weights, in small increments

 - Tiny and easy to move and store

 Verdict: Smaller than they look, and built to last.
 It’s also nice to see some selectorised weights come in a pair.
 It’s quick and simple to swap between weights and you get 19 possible increments.
 The upper weight of 22kg should keep most home gym’ers very happy and the overall build quality is excellent.
 Not cheap, but a good set of adjustables here.Check Current Amazon UK Price

 Buying adjustable dumbbells is slightly more tricky than your regular variety free weights.
 But fear not!
 Have a quick look of our guide to everything you need to know about picking the perfect set of dumbbells with changeable weights!